 Two different methods, predetermined by different ways of sampling dust from the snow pit and the shallow core, were used.
 The snow samples with and without visible dust layers obtained in 2009 were analysed using Coulter Counter Multisizer 3 (CCM) with 300 channels, set up in the class-100 clean room at the Laboratory of Glaciology and Geophysics of the Environment (LGGE), Grenoble, France.
-The instrument was set to detect particles with equivalent spherical diameter (Reid et al., 2003) from 1.0 $\mu m$ to 30.0 $\mu m$ producing particle counts per $10^{-3}$ L and numerical frequency distributions as well as total particle mass expressed in parts per billion (ppb).
+The instrument was set to detect particles with equivalent spherical diameter (Reid et al., 2003) from 1.0 μm to 30.0 μm producing particle counts per 10-3 L and numerical frequency distributions as well as total particle mass expressed in parts per billion (ppb).
+The liquid sample in a covered accuvette was turned three times for dust homogenization, and analysed in the following 30 s to avoid large particles settling.
+This procedure was used with the same timing for all the samples.
+However, according to the measured dust size distribution in samples, the number of larger particles (> 10 μm) was reduced so that settling does not affect a large number of particles.
 Each size distribution represented an average of at least three independent measurements of the same sample.
-Background distributions were characterised using snow samples which did not contain visible dust layers.
-Particle mass concentrations ( $\mu g k g^{-1}$ ) were obtained from the volume distributions using mean particle density of 2.5 g cm $^{-3}$ .
+Background distributions were characterised using snow samples, which did not contain visible dust layers.
+Particle mass concentrations ($\mu g kg^{-1}$) were obtained from the volume distributions using mean particle density of 2.5 g cm-3.

 Dust samples obtained from the shallow core in 2012 were analysed using scanning electron microscope (SEM) Cambridge 360 Stereoscan at the Centre for Advanced Microscopy (CfAM), the University of Reading, UK.
-Sections of filters containing mineral particles were cut out and coated with carbon adhesive layer prior to analysis.
-In order to cover the whole size range of dust particles between 0.2 $\mu m$ and 30 $\mu m$ , images of each sample were taken at 1000, 5000 and 10000 magnifications.
-Scandium software
+Sections of filters containing mineral particles were cut out and coated with carbon adhesive layer prior to the analysis.
+In order to cover the whole size range of dust particles between 0.2 μm and 30 μm, images of each sample were taken at 1000, 5000 and 10 000 magnifications.
+Scandium software was used for analysis: For every dust sample, over 2000 particles were manually digitised and their geometric characteristics were automatically measured by the software.
+Manual digitisation was used to avoid the problem of particle overlapping.

-The CCM and SEM data were obtained in the format of numerical distribution and 5 had different cut-off points of 1.0 μm and 0.2 μm (predetermined by the pore size of the filters) respectively.
+The CCM and SEM data were obtained in the format of numerical distribution and had different cut-off points of 1.0 μm and 0.2 μm (predetermined by the pore size of the filters) respectively.
 Both CCM and SEM measurements were transformed to distributions by volume whereby accumulated particles in each diameter bin were converted into accumulated volumes following Ruth et al. (2003).
-For each individual particle, volume was calculated as where $d_i$ is a characteristic diameter of each bin calculated as square root of a product of the upper and lower bin boundaries.
+For each individual particle, volume was calculated as where d_i is a characteristic diameter of each bin calculated as square root of a product of the upper and lower bin boundaries.
 Accumulated volumetric frequency was calculated as a product of characteristic mean single particle volume and a number of particles in each bin.
 Volumetric distribution function is sensitive to the choice of d.
-For fitting procedure, the 300 channels used by CCM were reduced to 50 bins and the same bins were used for SEM data.
-Following data transformation, log-normal size distribution function was fitted to the original data following Steffensen (1997), Delmonte et al. (2002) and Ruth at al. (2003).
+For fitting procedure, the